Chess Rating Test

 • Category breakdown: tactics, endgame, strategy

-• Personalised improvement recommendations
+• Personalized improvement recommendations

 Frequently Asked Questions